Students in J-1 status are considered participants of the Exchange Visitor Program, which is managed by the U.S.

 Student in J-1 status are considered participants of the Exchange Visitor Program.
 The Exchange Visitor Program is managed by the US Department of State.

 Each student in J-1 status is considered a participant of The Exchange Visitor Program.
-The sponsor of this Program is a university or organization which has brought you to this country to fulfill a specific educational objective.
+The sponsor of this Program is a university or organization that has brought you to the US to fulfill a specific educational objective.
 Such sponsorship by a university may or may not signify financial support.
 Sponsorship by an organization, on the other hand, is commonly connected with some level of financial support.

-In most cases, the Program Sponsor issues the initial DS-2019 needed to enter the country, and all subsequent DS-2019s needed for extensions.
+In most cases, the Program Sponsor issues the initial DS-2019 (needed to enter the US) and all subsequent DS-2019s needed for extensions.
 The Program Sponsor also has the authority to approve or deny on-campus and off-campus work permission, school transfers, and Academic Training.
 The Program Sponsor is listed on section #2 of the DS-2019 form.

 Maintaining Legal Status: Basic Guidelines

 Students should be aware of the federal regulations governing their immigration status during and after completion of the study program.
 Violation of any of these regulations may result in the loss of visa status.
 If you "fall out of status" for any reason, you will no longer be eligible for work permission or other benefits afforded by your status.
 In some cases, you may be required to return to your home country.

 Listed below are guidelines that J-1 international students should follow to make sure their J-1 visa status remains valid.
 Although other situations not mentioned here may lead to the loss of status, following these guidelines will help you to avoid many unnecessary problems.
 Consult with an Advisor in Berkeley International Office if there is ever a question about your visa status.

 - Keep your passport valid at all times.

 Contact your for information about renewing your passport validity. .